nathanwoulfe/Plumber/Workflow/DOCS.md

 - **Site URL:** the URL for the public website (including schema - http[s])
 - **Edit site URL:** the URL for the editing environment (including schema - http[s])
 - **Exclude nodes:** nodes selected here are excluded from the workflow engine and will be published per the configured Umbraco user permissions
 - **Document-type approvals:** configure workflows to be applied to all content of the selected document type.
-Refer to xx for details on approval flow types
+Refer to [Approval flow types](#approval-flow-types) for more information

 ### Upgrades